WSTG - Latest

 Security professionals are sometimes given a set of IP addresses as a target to test.
 It is arguable that this scenario is more akin to a penetration test-type engagement, but in any case it is expected that such an assignment would test all web applications accessible through this target.
 The problem is that the given IP address hosts an HTTP service on port 80, but if a tester should access it by specifying the IP address (which is all they know) it reports “No web server configured at this address” or a similar message.
 But that system could “hide” a number of web applications, associated to unrelated symbolic (DNS) names.
 Obviously, the extent of the analysis is deeply affected by the tester tests all applications or only tests the applications that they are aware of.

 Sometimes, the target specification is richer.
 The tester may be given a list of IP addresses and their corresponding symbolic names.
-Nevertheless, this list might convey partial information, i.e., it could omit some symbolic names and the client may not even being aware of that (this is more likely to happen in large organizations).
+Nevertheless, this list might convey partial information, i.e., it could omit some symbolic names and the client may not even be aware of that (this is more likely to happen in large organizations).

 Other issues affecting the scope of the assessment are represented by web applications published at non-obvious URLs (e.g.,